Search

 AI vision in Pharma: Image processing for visual inspection of imprinted pharmaceutical tablets

-Object recognition in driverless cars: Driverless cars need to be able to identify objects on the road in order to navigate safely.
-Image classification can be used for this purpose.
+Object recognition in driverless cars: Driverless cars need to be able to identify multiple objects on the road to navigate safely.
+Image classification is useful for this purpose.

 Classification of skin cancer with AI vision: Dermatologists examine thousands of skin conditions looking for malignant tumor cells.
-This is a time-consuming task that can be automated using image classification.
+We can automate this time-consuming task using image classification.

 Image Classification for Cancer Detection in Medical Use Cases